home-controller/homeauto_network/README.md

     4. Use an MCU that has level shifting GPIO pins that still work when the chip is unpowered.
     5. Add support for repeating messages to another pin so the networks can be split up to limit the damage.
 I guess when using interrupts to read the IO this could be quite simple while the network is slow enough.
     6. Guess you could also add a relay to disconnect the line until the MCU is up and running.
 Or even when the board has power.

+As a CAN etc. would use 2 pins(1 for RX and another for TX) option 2(use a resistor and transistor) might be the best?
+In fact the MCU/software shouldn't even care if you are using  resistors + transistor or and transceiver chip, presuming the chip can work at so low of network speeds.

 ### Planning to add